pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 Note:

-- But outer joins are not possible in SQL:2011.
+- But outer joins are a lot harder,
+  - and there is nothing in SQL:2011 to help us here.
 - Here you have two tables from a hospitality system.
   - I'm more or less stolen this example from some researchers in Switzerland & Italy:
     - Anton Dignös